saasbook/bernal-heights/README.md

 Make sure all API keys and other secrets are stored in config/application.yml.
 Push the **ENCRYPTED** version, config/application.yml.gpg whenever you make edits.
 Everyone else should be able to pull and decrypt to get application.yml.
 Make sure the team knows what password was used to encrypt so we can decrypt.

+If you need help setting up gpg, [this guide] (https://kb.iu.edu/d/awio) was pretty useful.

 In config/application.yml, you set variables like this: